Update cookies preferences

 Pm8.00.11: In Windows OS XP, when opening the viewer some blank grey areas were drawn.

-Pm8.00.10: for viewing the Web alarm history the scrollbar control has been improved.
+Pm8.00.10: for viewing the alarm history on the Web the scrollbar control has been improved.

 Send page remarkContact responsible person